riihikallio/VBA-content/VBA/Excel-VBA/articles/excel-tips-for-optimizing-performance-obstructions.md

 ## Optimize array formulas and SUMPRODUCT

 Array formulas and the **SUMPRODUCT** function are powerful, but you must handle them carefully.
-A single array formula might require a large number of calculations.
+A single array formula might require many calculations.

 The key to optimizing the calculation speed of array formulas is to ensure that the number of cells and expressions that are evaluated in the array formula is as small as possible.
 Remember that an array formula is a bit like a volatile formula: if any one of the cells that it references has changed, is volatile, or has been recalculated, the array formula calculates all the cells in the formula and evaluates all the virtual cells it needs to do the calculation.